 - Build the capacities of Ministry of Education’s staff for planning, budgeting, and fiduciary management, by using EMIS data for the preparation of annual budgets and to make infrastructure investment decisions.

 All amounts are in US dollars.

-GPE has also provided the Timor-Leste Coalition for Education (TLCE) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Civil Society Education Partnership (CSEP) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.